Takeaways from Donald Trump’s testimony at the E. Jean Carroll defamation trial - Local News 8

 But the questions of whether he sexually assaulted and defamed Carroll were not up for debate in this court – the previous jury had already found in her favor – and Trump’s comments were only heard by the judge, lawyers and, perhaps most importantly, reporters there to cover the hearing.
 The jury had not been called in yet.

 It was not the first time, and surely not the last, that Trump used the courtroom as a political platform.
-During a separate civil fraud trial in New York earlier this month, he gave a speech attacking the judge and prosecutor, a Democrat, who brought the suit.
+During a separate civil fraud trial in New York earlier this month, he gave a speech attacking the judge and the attorney general, a Democrat, who brought the suit.

 Team Trump attacks Carroll